 Xiaomi’s built-in MIUI browser opens up all videos inside a pop-up video player, as you can see, for example, in this video, to let users do anything else on their phones while watching the given video.
 This behavior cannot be changed within the video’s code.

-Specifically, older devices have a limitation that they do not allow autoplaying, no matter what, due to the network data usage and the lack of memory in such devices.
+Older devices have a limitation that they do not allow video autoplaying, no matter what, due to the network data usage and the lack of memory in such devices.
 On these, the only way to start a video is with a user interaction, like clicking on the video play button, for example.
-Some newer devices might also have this limitation.